Gluten-Free Pumpkin Spice Pancakes

 My youngest son wanted the big, sit down breakfast with pancakes and his “fake” bacon and I couldn’t say no, especially because he had a really rough week with this breathing and needed some extra TLC :).
 So pancakes it was!
 I made his traditional pancakes and also made these gluten-free pumpkin pancakes I had been wanting to test out.
 Needless to say, it was a table covered in pancake-y goodness.

 Now, I don’t always bake gluten-free since we actually don’t have a gluten allergy in our home, however, we do have a wheat sensitivity and with that, gluten-free baking has become more frequent over the years.
 Plus, so many of my friends and clients are doing GF, that it helps to have recipes on hand that I can share or make for them as well.
 What I have found though, is that it can be rather difficult to make something that is free from gluten, dairy and eggs which is why many of the GF products on the market still contain eggs (and the reason why we cannot buy them).
-This recipe though is free from ALL of those allergens.
+This Gluten-free Pumpkin Spice Pancake recipe is free from ALL of those allergens.
 It is also free of nuts and soy, refined sugar and it is also Vegan since I use raw, organic cane brown sugar.